rjhalliday/rjhalliday.github.io/_posts/2024-08-26-blue-green-aws-lambda-with-github-actions.md

 ## Conclusion

-By setting up Blue-Green Deployment with these GitHub Workflows, I’ve streamlined the deployment process for my AWS Lambda functions, ensuring safer and more efficient updates.
+By setting up Blue-Green Deployment with these GitHub Actions workflows, I’ve streamlined the deployment process for my AWS Lambda functions, ensuring safer and more efficient updates.
 This approach minimizes downtime and reduces the risk of disruptions.
 If you have any questions or need further customization, feel free to reach out.
 Happy deploying!